 - When upgrading from another manufacturer’s VR headset, some post-processing features may need to be removed.
 Custom shaders that use per-pixel information may cause visual artifacts in the focus area.
 See Post-processing for more information.

-- The new headsets have higher resolution displays, a wider field of view, and other new features that can affect performance.
+- The new headsets have more total pixels, a wider field of view, and other new features that can affect performance.
 It may be necessary to optimize your projects and/or upgrade computer hardware (such as graphics cards) to ensure a smooth experience.
 See System requirements for more detailed information.